 But manual assignment processes are inconsistent and there’s a lot of room for error.
 Even seemingly simple judgment calls on which AMs and CSMs get which accounts will lead to varying results and book inequality over time.
 Even if you follow a clear round-robin assignment pattern, your reps may perceive the assignments as unfair.
 And manual processes don’t scale.
 What happens when you have twice as many customers next year?

 Your customer teams probably have a book of accounts that’s allocated (or reallocated) once a year.
 But AM books aren’t static - they’re going to change frequently as customers churn out, new customers are onboarded, and existing customers' needs change.

 How do you determine which accounts are assigned to which reps?
-Do you rely on territories, market segments, ARR, a simple round robin?
+Do you rely on territories, market segments, ARR, or a simple round-robin?
 (We think you should move beyond territories in most cases, for what it's worth.)
-How you ensure account distributions stay balanced between reps?
+How do you ensure account distributions stay balanced between reps?

 No matter how you do it, you need to divvy up rep books fairly.
 Capacity and load balancing are extremely important here.
 Ultimately, AM and CSM books will get out of balance over the course of the year.
 And if rep compensation is based on quota capacity and balanced books, then you’re risking compensation inequality and very unhappy employees.

 A new customer's onboarding experience has a huge impact on everything that comes after, including that customer's likelihood of renewing their contract with your company.

 So if your onboarding experience is slow or confusing, your customer may not be your customer for very long.
 Onboarding is directly related to customer experience, so the smoother the onboarding, the better the customer experience.
 How do you assign implementation or onboarding reps?
 How long do new customers have to wait to get started?
 How do you balance onboarding rep capacity?